Canonical form of master equations and characterization of non-Markovianity: Introduction

+The above measures are all compatible with a definition of Markovianity corresponding to being able to write the master equation in a local-in-time Lindblad-like form, such that all decoherence rates $\gamma_k(t)$ are positive at all times.
+Mathematically equivalent characterizations for finite-dimensional systems are that the evolution is divisible into a sequence of infinitesimal completely positive evolutions \mg \cite{Rivas,Wolf2} \blk (analogous to the classical Chapman-Kolmogorov equation \cite{gardiner}), and that the evolution can be modelled by standard quantum jump trajectories \mg for the system \blk \cite{breuer4, Piilo1, Piilo2}.
+Hence, a natural definition of {\it non}-Markovian time evolution is the unavoidable appearance of one or more negative decoherence rates in the master equation.

-In order to obtain a fundamental characterisation underlying the many different measures proposed, it would seem natural to focus on their common point of origin.
-A primary measure of non-Markovianity would then be the negative rates $\gamma_k(t)$ themselves.
-Alternatively, one could recognise that any function of the $\gamma_k(t)$ that captures their negativity in an adequate way (exactly how might vary for different contexts) will be a valid measure of non-Markovianity.
-The measures in~\cite{Wolf, Breuermeasure, Rivas, Lu} can be viewed in this way, and one may suggest other such functions.
-Individual measures such as increasing trace distance or increasing entanglement are still useful e.g. as experimentally accessible indicators of the presence of negative decoherence rates.
-If only one decoherence channel is present, they can be shown to be equivalent to knowledge of $\gamma(t)$~\cite{Breuermeasure, Rivas}, but in general they neither require nor give full knowledge of the master equation.
-An advantage with using the negative $\gamma_k (t)$ themselves is that one obtains a unique measure that gives a more complete picture of non-Markovianity even when there are several decoherence channels present.
-Also, we do not need to solve the master equation to obtain the time evolution of the system, or optimise over initial states.
+In order to obtain a fundamental characterization underlying the many proposed measures of non-Markovianity, it follows that one should focus on their common point of origin, i.e., the negative decoherence rates $\gamma_k(t)$ themselves.
+We will show that this leads to a unique measure that gives a complete picture of non-Markovianity even when there are several decoherence channels present.
+Also, it does not require solving the master equation to obtain the time evolution of the system, or optimising over initial states.

+Any function of the $\gamma_k(t)$ that can witness their negativity in at least some cases will be a valid measure of non-Markovianity, and the measures in~\cite{Wolf, Breuermeasure, Rivas, Lu,neg, inf, distance, volume} can be viewed in this way.
+Corresponding signatures, such as increasing trace distance or increasing entanglement, are useful as experimentally accessible indicators of the presence of negative decoherence rates \cite{exp1,exp2}.
+If only one decoherence channel is present, these measures are more or less equivalent to knowledge of $\gamma(t)$~\cite{Breuermeasure, Rivas}.
+However, more generally, they may not witness non-Markovian evolution even when it is present.